19 Common Payroll Mistakes You Should Avoid When Paying Your Workers

 15. Rushing payroll and related paperwork

 One of the most commonly overlooked payroll mistakes is paperwork.
 This especially becomes evident when processing new hires and getting them through the payroll process.
 The documentation is sometimes rushed to fill a job opening as soon as possible.
-This is a terrible mistake.
-Not only will the employee feel disoriented, but the incomplete paperwork can cause even more damage down the line.
+This is a terrible mistake as it'll make your new employee feel completely disoriented.
+Not to mention data entry errors that may cause serious miscalculations down the line!

 Avoid this mistake by planning each hiring process and investing the time to double-check the paperwork if necessary.
 This will ensure a better hiring process and faster payroll processing.